glee73/healthcare_outreach_scraper/README.md

 OVERVIEW:

-My approach to web scraping the site as quite naive, but it was unavoidable because there was no rhyme or reason to the URL addresses.
+My approach to web scraping the site was naive, but I feel like it was unavoidable because there was no pattern to the URL addresses.
 The website was structured so that each state had a page with all of its cities, and then each city itself had a page full of shelter listings.
 I iterated through each state, scraping the city URLs, then went through the cities and extracted the shelter